 After graduating in 1971, the all-state prep linebacker enrolled at Ferris State, but an injury cut his career short.
 He transferred to SVSU and led the Cardinal golf team to three GLIAC titles and three NAIA national tournaments.
 He recorded one of the six hole-in-ones in SVSU history when he scored an ace on the 4th hole at the Rackham Golf Course in 1975.
 A two-time All-GLIAC and All-District selection, Vogl served as captain his senior year, leading SVSU to a 13th place finish at the national tournament.

 SVSU competed in the NAIA nationals 13 times while Vogl served as assistant coach.
 When the Cardinals left the NAIA to become exclusively affiliated with NCAA, Vogl took over as head coach and led SVSU to GLIAC titles in 1996 and 1998.
 He was named the league's "Coach of the Year" in 1993, 1996 and 1998.
-He also guided the Cardinals to back-to-back NCAA national tournament appearances in 1997 and 1998.
+He also guided the Cardinals to NCAA national tournament appearances in 1997, 1998 and 2014.
 He continues to play in several amateur tournaments throughout Michigan.

 Vogl earned his BBA at SVSU in 1976 and his MBA in 1982.
-Born in Owosso on March 18, 1953, he and his wife, Susan, have twin sons Dustin and Drew.
+Born in Owosso on March 18, 1953, he and his wife, Susan (MA 1989), have twin sons, Dustin and Drew, who both played for their father while earning bachelor's degrees from SVSU.
 He has been at SVSU in some capacity since 1972.